 Native Plant Combinations for Shade

-Experiment with planting one of more of these shade-loving plant combinations in garden spaces that get dabbled or mostly shady throughout the day.
+Experiment with planting one of more shade-loving plant combinations in garden spaces that get dappled or stay mostly shady throughout the day.

 Low (6″): In the front, along the borders, or under tree areas plant Dwarf crested iris, Wild ginger and Oak sedge.